 Your candidate experience is a critical driver of accepted job offers, so deploy technologies that help you create the ideal executive-level candidate experience.

-- Automated scheduling - executives have busy schedules and no time setting up meetings.
-Give candidates the power to fit your interview into their schedule with your interviewing platform?s self-scheduling tool, or better yet, with your AI-enabled virtual recruiting assistant.
+- Automated scheduling.
+Executives have busy schedules and no time to set up meetings.
+Give candidates the power to fit your interview into their schedule with your interviewing platform’s self-scheduling tool, or better yet, with your AI-enabled virtual recruiting assistant.
 Scheduling is quickly completed, and you build a technology-forward impression of your organization with key talent.

 Keep in mind that with executive recruitment, quality in the experience of engaging with your company is equal to or even more important than speed.